GeoWebCache/geowebcache/documentation/en/user/source/concepts/metatile.rst

 Configuring Metatiling
 ----------------------

-Metatiling can be configured either on a per-layer basis, or for all layers from a getcapabilities document..
+Metatiling can be configured either on a per-layer basis, or for all layers from a getcapabilities document.
+The former is configured in geowebcache.xml, the latter in geowebcache-servlet.xml , it is the 4th constructor argument.

 Note that you can seed up to a certain zoomlevel and then reduce metatiling, to ensure adequate response times where the map has not been seeded.